What do drinks to go mean for downtown businesses?

 For the majority of other U.S. cities, this is a misdemeanor criminal offense.
 Until Aug.
 15, that was true for Raleigh.

-On July 5, the Raleigh City Council approved a new “social district” that will allow patrons 21 years of age and older to purchase to-go alcoholic beverages from participating bars and restaurants and walk through the designated district between 11 a.m. and 10 p.m.
+Earlier in the summer, the Raleigh City Council approved a new “social district” that will allow patrons 21 years of age and older to purchase to-go alcoholic beverages from participating bars and restaurants and walk through the designated district between 11 a.m. and 10 p.m.

 Michael Bruce, a WPU political science senior, is a bartender at Lucky B’s and lives in downtown Raleigh.
 He believes the program will be beneficial to downtown bars and restaurants and is excited for growth within the city.